Ptolemy constant and uniformity: Angular domain and triangle

-\begin{proof}[Proof of Theorem \ref{thm:doubleangluardomain}] Boundary $\partial S_{\alpha,\beta}$ consists of a line segment $s$ and two half-lines $t$ and $u$.
+\end{thm} \begin{proof} Boundary $\partial S_{\alpha,\beta}$ consists of a line segment $s$ and two half-lines $t$ and $u$.
 Let us denote the angular domain that contains $s$ and $t$ on its boundary by $S_\alpha$, the angular domain that contains $s$ and $u$ on its boundary by $S_\beta$ and the angular domain that contains $t$ and $u$ on its boundary by $S_\gamma$.
 Note that here $\gamma = \alpha+\beta-\pi$ and for each angular domain $S_j$, the subindex $j$ describes the size of the angle.